Wanna experience the city that never sleeps but only have enough time to see New York in 2 days?

 Walking from the Brooklyn Bridge to the Battery (aka Battery Park) will take around 20 minutes.
 However, I’d opt for the long way around and walk along the water, through the Southstreet Seaport area.

-You won’t have time to do a whole bunch here but it’s just a really pretty walk that features a wealth of historic ships and some pretty great views of the Brooklyn Bridge too.
+You won’t have time to do a whole bunch here but it’s just a really pretty walk that features a wealth of historic ships and some pretty great views of the Brooklyn Bridge too, either on your own or during a Brooklyn walking tour.

 Then, when you finally make it to the Battery, take some photos of the Statue of Liberty before walking over to the Whitehall Terminal.